cmu-sei/iides/examples/example3.md

 - **`Number of children`**:
  2
 - **`Concerning behaviors`**:
-   - Technical Policy Abuse (*['3.2', '3.2.4']*) &mdash; Violating policies regarding the use of the organization's IT systems.
+   - Technical Policy Abuse (*['3.2', '3.2.4']*) - Violating policies regarding the use of the organization's IT systems.
-  - Technical Policy Abuse (*['3.2', '3.2.3']*) &mdash; Violating policies regarding the use of the organization's IT systems.
+  - Technical Policy Abuse (*['3.2', '3.2.3']*) - Violating policies regarding the use of the organization's IT systems.
-  - Organizational Conflict (*['3.5', '3.5.1']*) &mdash; Competitive conflicts of interest with the organization.
+  - Organizational Conflict (*['3.5', '3.5.1']*) - Competitive conflicts of interest with the organization.
-  - Organizational Conflict (*['3.5', '3.5.2']*) &mdash; Competitive conflicts of interest with the organization.
+  - Organizational Conflict (*['3.5', '3.5.2']*) - Competitive conflicts of interest with the organization.

 ## Organization